 Usual banking hours are Monday to Thursday 9am–4pm, Friday 9am–5pm.
-Major banks ANZ, Commonwealth, NAB, and Westpac, have offices in Melbourne and many towns in regional Victoria.
+Major banks ANZ, Commonwealth, NAB and Westpac have offices in Melbourne and in many towns in regional Victoria.
 In smaller centres, you may withdraw money at a post office or newsagent.
 Major city branches can exchange foreign currency.
-Foreign currency exchange bureaux are also available at the airport and in Melbourne's central business district.
+Foreign currency exchange bureaus are also available at the airport and in Melbourne's central business district.
 ATMs (automatic teller machines) are widely available in the city and regional areas.
 Bitcoin ATMs are less common in Melbourne, but travellers can check with concierge at major department stores and hotels for locations.

 Tipping is not customary in Australia and is at your discretion.

 Australia has a Goods and Services Tax (GST) of 10 per cent on most goods and services such as accommodation, day tours, guides, translators, food, transport (coach, rail and cruise) and other tourism services.
 Prices quoted for an Australian holiday will include the 10 per cent GST, payable at the time of ticketing.
 International airfares are the exception and do not attract GST.

 Departing travellers may be able to claim a refund for GST and WET (Wine Equalisation Tax) paid on goods purchased in Australia.
 The refund is applicable to goods totalling at least $300 AUD (GST inclusive) being taken out of Australia and purchased no earlier than 30 days before leaving Australia.
 TRS offices are located at international airports and cruise-liner terminals.
 To claim, make sure you have your passport, international boarding pass, retailer's tax invoice and the goods.
 Other conditions may apply.
 Visit the Australian Border Force website for more information on the TRS.

 Arriving or leaving with currency